LePet1tPrince/koala_budget_cline/README.md

 2. Click "Add Transaction" to record income or expenses
 3. Select the appropriate accounts for the transaction

+### Connecting to Bank Accounts
+1. Navigate to the Transactions section
+2. Select a bank feed account from the list
+3. Click "Connect to Bank" to link your bank account
+4. Follow the prompts to authenticate with your bank
+5. Your transactions will be automatically imported and updated daily

 ## Development

 ### Running in Development Mode